3mdeb/blog.3mdeb.com/source/_posts/2017-07-22-robot-framework-as-embedded-systems-validation-framework.markdown

 Communication with apu2 goes only through serial console or ssh when service is ready, because of that typical Debian netboot had to be modified.
-In addition to that I decided to create bigger booting menu, based on netboot package, for various systems so you can see little bit different structure in future.
+In addition to that I decided to create bigger booting menu, based on netboot package, for various systems so You can see little bit different structure in future.

 To setup PXE server easy way please follow: